1974 Houston Astros season

 The 1974 Houston Astros season was the 13th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their tenth as the Astros, 13th in the National League (NL), sixth in the NL West division, and tenth at The Astrodome.
 The Astros entered the season having posted a record of 82–80 for fourth place in the NL West, 17 games behind the division-champion Cincinnati Reds.

 The 1974 season was the first for Preston Gómez as manager, the seventh in franchise history, having succeeded Leo Durocher.
-The season began for Houston on April 15 at Candlestick Park, where pitcher Dave Roberts made his second consecutive Opening Day start for the Astros, who were defeated by the San Francisco Giants, 5–1.
-The Astros' first round draft pick in the amateur draft was outfielder Kevin Drake, at 15th overall, and in fourth round, they selected catcher Alan Knicely.
+The season began for Houston on April 5 at Candlestick Park, where pitcher Dave Roberts made his second consecutive Opening Day start for the Astros, who were defeated by the San Francisco Giants, 5–1.
+The Astros' first-round draft pick in the amateur draft was outfielder Kevin Drake, at 15th overall, and in fourth round, they selected catcher Alan Knicely.

 Center fielder César Cedeño represented the Astros and played for the National League at the MLB All-Star Game.
 It was the third career selection for Cedeño.

-The Astros concluded their season with a record of 81–81, in fourth place and 21 games behind the divisoin-champion and NL pennant-winning Los Angeles Dodgers.
+The Astros concluded their season with a record of 81–81, in fourth place and 21 games behind the division-champion and NL pennant-winning Los Angeles Dodgers.
 This continued a streak of three consecutive seasons with a record of .500 or better for Houston, extending the first such streak in franchise history.
 It was their fourth season overall with a record of .500 or above.

 Following the season, Cedeño (third consecutive selection) and Doug Rader (fifth consecutive) each earned Gold Glove Awards.
 Meanwhile, right fielder Greg Gross was chosen as The Sporting News NL Rookie Player of the Year (Note: From 1961–2003, The Sporting News declared one rookie position player and pitcher from each league, the NL and the American League (AL), for this award.
 Starting in 2004, this system was modified to selecting one rookie from each league for the award, regardless of position.).
 Also, Gross (for the outfield) and Larry Milbourne (second baseman) were named to the Topps All-Star Rookie Team.